-We’ve invited Kyle, an American guy who moved from California to Ukraine to tell us his experience of moving abroad and living as an expat while running his business remotely.
-Check his testimonial.
+We’ve invited Kyle, an American expat who moved from California to Ukraine, to tell us about his experience moving abroad and living as an expat while running his business remotely.

-Many people move to a foreign country to leverage a strong U.S. dollar, to lower their tax bills, or for a variety of both personal and financial reasons.
-Naturally, moving to a foreign country, especially on a permanent basis and not to be a “digital nomad”, is rife with landmines you just can’t expect when you leave your home country.
+Many people move to a foreign country to leverage a strong U.S. dollar, to lower their tax bills, or to pursue a variety of both personal and financial goals.
+Naturally, moving to a foreign country, especially on a permanent basis and not to be a “digital nomad,” is rife with landmines you just can’t expect when you leave your home country.

 The obvious one to everyone is language.
 But, I’d wager it’s not what you think.